aashiiiaggarwal/AutoSense-ANPR/README.md

 # 🚗 AutoSense-ANPR System (License Plate Recognition)

-AutoSense is a modern **Automatic Number Plate Recognition (ANPR)** system built using **YOLOv8 + EasyOCR + Streamlit**.
+The AutoSense-ANPR system employs Automatic Number Plate Recognition technology which utilizes YOLOv8 EasyOCR and Streamlit software for its operation.
-It detects vehicle license plates from images and extracts the plate number with high confidence.
+The system identifies license plates from pictures and successfully retrieves the plate number with advanced accuracy.

 ---